camconn/voronoi/README.md

 make
 ./voronoi
 ```

-And then a PPM file will be created called `voronoi.ppm`.
-This is your Voronoi diagram.
+And then an image will be created called `voronoi.png`.
-It is preferable to use an external tool to convert the `.ppm` file to another format that
-is more space-efficient, such as `.png`.

 For more detailed usage, run the command `./voronoi -h`.

 ### Creating themes

 Creating your own theme is really simple.
-Just make a theme name enclosed in `[brackets`] and
+Just make a theme name enclosed in `[brackets]` and
 list the theme's full-length (6 character) hex color codes behind it.
 For example, to make a
 red, white, and blue theme called *patriot*: